dianavins/dianavins.github.io/1_Initializing_the_Network/Chapter_1_2.md

 nav_order: 2
 ---

-## 1.2 Getting There: Host-FPGA Communication During Initialization
+## 1.2 How the Network is Written to the FPGA

 Now that we know *where* everything ends up, let's understand *how* it gets there.
 This requires understanding how the host computer communicates with the FPGA hardware.